Dr Caroline Morris, BA, LLB (Hons) (Well); LLM (Calif); PhD (Lond) Barrister and Solicitor (NZ)

 - Getting a PhD in Law (Hart Publishing, Oxford, 2011) (with Cian Murphy) 158pp ISBN 978-1841133065

-- Beyond Westminster: Principles, Process and Possibilities” in Venous Mamari (ed) 50 Years of the Bermuda Constitution (Centre for Justice, Hamilton, Bermuda, forthcoming September 2018)
+Beyond Westminster: Principles, Process and Possibilities” in Venous Mamari (ed) The Fiftieth Anniversary of the Bermuda Constitution: Reflections on its Past and Future (Centre for Justice, Hamilton, Bermuda, 2018) pp 61-79.

 - ‘Reports of my Death have been Greatly Exaggerated’: The Continuing Role and Relevance of Election Petitions in Challenging Election Results in the UK” (2018) 19(4) Election Law Journal 1-16 (with Stuart Wilks-Heeg).